Advanced Laboratory Testing

 BGC’s state-of-the-art soil and rock testing laboratory provides a broad range of advanced testing services to a variety of markets.
-BGC’s laboratory services are particularly well suited to testing for challenging applications where highest quality, reliable test results are paramount to the success of the project.
+Our laboratory services are particularly well suited to testing for challenging applications where the highest quality, reliable test results are paramount to the success of the project.
 Our facility is used both to support our broader project work and as a resource for other geotechnical consultants and owners.

-BGC’s practice is founded on an appreciation for the impacts of geology on engineered structures and our experts are well versed in the application of soil and rock testing to our projects.
-The characterization of soil and rock properties and careful evaluation of the strength, compressibility and permeability of these materials are essential for the successful completion of many earthworks design and construction projects.
+BGC’s practice is founded on an appreciation for the impacts of geology on engineered structures and our experts are well-versed in the application of soil and rock testing to our projects.
+The characterization of soil and rock properties and careful evaluation of the strength, compressibility, and permeability of these materials are essential for the successful completion of many earthworks design and construction projects.
 This is especially true given the inherent variability in the behavior of soil and rock.

 Our philosophy is that laboratory testing should be carried out by qualified geotechnical engineers with strong backgrounds in soil and rock mechanics under the close supervision of senior staff.
-We understand that the quality of laboratory testing data can be difficult to assess after a test has been completed and it is therefore critical that all testing be performed by educated, experienced professionals using the latest equipment and following industry standards for technical competence.
-All of our equipment and instrumentation are routinely calibrated to ensure the reliability of the data and each testing result is reviewed by senior geotechnical engineers prior to its release to the client.
+We understand that the quality of laboratory testing data can be difficult to assess after a test has been completed and it is therefore critical that testing be performed by educated, experienced professionals using the latest equipment and following industry standards for technical competence.
+All of our equipment and instrumentation are routinely calibrated to ensure the reliability of the data and each testing result is reviewed by senior geotechnical engineers before its release to the client.

 BGC specializes in “outside-the-box” testing and has developed unique, state-of-the-art equipment to suit the most challenging project requirements.
 BGC has developed innovative sample preparation equipment and procedures for the handling of “undisturbed” samples of soft, sensitive soils.
-BGC has developed a high pressure (7 MPa) triaxial cell, a large scale (40 cm x 40 cm) direct shear box and has acquired a large scale dynamic triaxial apparatus capable of testing samples with diameters of up to 30 cm at confining pressures of up to 3 MPa.
+BGC has developed a high-pressure (7 MPa) triaxial cell, a large-scale (40 cm x 40 cm) direct shear box, and has acquired a large scale dynamic triaxial apparatus capable of testing samples with diameters of up to 30 cm at confining pressures of up to 3 MPa.
 BGC has also developed a custom direct shear apparatus for rock discontinuities which offers many advantages over the commercially available alternatives.

 We specialize in: